-Successes in 2022-2023
+Successes in 2023-2024

-- Whole school opportunities for History mapped across school calendar. - A bank of resources to support diversity coverage continues to be sourced. - Lessons to use more artefacts to encourage children's own line of enquiry and long term learning opportunities. - Trips/visitors were planned to support and develop learning. - Monitoring shows that History lessons match lesson plans, which match progression documents. - Learning objectives to always make skills clear.
+- More artefacts were used to encourage children's own line of enquiry and long term learning opportunities. - Trips/visitors were planned to support and develop learning. - Monitoring shows that History lessons match lesson plans, which match progression documents. - Learning objectives to always make skills clear.
 Learning history through diversity. - Children starting to understand and use History vocabulary appropriate to each unit of work. - Diversity will be included in history lessons reflected in LTP for History. - End of unit assessment took place and outcomes informed planning of the next unit.

-Priorities for 2023-2024
+Priorities for 2024-2025

-- Children will discuss their learning with confidence and apply to the world around them. - Children will be able to explain the skills they are developing in each unit and use their knowledge to apply these independently. - Children will complete end of unit assessments with confidence, awareness and a growth mind-set.
+- A bank of resources to support diversity coverage continues to be sourced. - Children will discuss their learning with confidence and apply to the world around them. - Children will be able to explain the skills they are developing in each unit and use their knowledge to apply these independently. - Children will complete end of unit assessments with confidence, awareness and a growth mind-set. - Explore and establish golden threads to underpin the history curriculum. - Develop timelines at whole school, Key stage and Year group level to support the children's understanding of chronology.